proplot-dev/proplot/docs/why.rst

-Proplot uses the `~proplot.axes.PlotAxes` subclass to add various `seaborn`_, `xarray`_, and `pandas`_ features to existing matplotlib plotting commands along with several additional features designed to make your life easier.
+Proplot uses the `~proplot.axes.PlotAxes` subclass to add various `seaborn`_, `xarray`_, and `pandas`_ features to existing matplotlib plotting commands along with several additional features designed to make things easier.

-The following features are relevant for the 1D plotting commands like `~proplot.axes.PlotAxes.line` (equivalent to `~proplot.axes.PlotAxes.plot`) and `~proplot.axes.PlotAxes.scatter`:
+The following features are relevant for "1D" plotting commands like `~proplot.axes.PlotAxes.line` (equivalent to `~proplot.axes.PlotAxes.plot`) and `~proplot.axes.PlotAxes.scatter`: